 Like reading about technology, but don’t care about Apple’s latest earnings report or the latest Facebook controversy?
 Skip your visit to /r/technology and head on over to Futurology.
 It’s all about the biggest, sexiest, and most ambitious technologies that humanity is currently working on.
-Exoskeletons, space travel, biohacking, transhumanism, gene therapy –you’ll find all of that and more in this sub.

 In this subreddit, people post clips of times when things appear to be going horribly wrong, but then disaster is somehow averted at the last minute.
 This can be anything — cars narrowly avoiding catastrophic accidents, miraculous recoveries from athletes, or even animals escaping from predators.
 You never know what you’ll find in this sub, but it’s always exciting.

 Even if you’re not good enough at Photoshop to participate in the “battles,” this sub is definitely worth a visit.
 The premise is pretty simple: Users submit pictures that are ripe for Photoshopping, and then other members edit and remix the images before posting them in the comment thread.
 The results are almost always funny, and some are downright impressive.
-As an added bonus, the community also offers some of the best Photoshop tutorials in existence, making it a great place to hone your PS skills.

-This sub is hilarious.
+This sub is pretty funny.
 Basically, users talk about memes like they’re stocks, and facetiously try to predict which memes will become popular (or fall out of favor), often with overly enthusiastic, trading floor-style exclamations such as “BUY BUY BUY!” or “SELL SELL SELL!”
 It’s mostly a jokefest, but buried beneath all the meta-hipster snark and satire, there’s also some good social commentary on trendsetting, virality, and internet culture.
 Then again, maybe we’re just reading into it too much.

 Probably the most famous subreddit, r/IAmA is a place for people from all walks of life to do informal Q&A sessions.
 AMAs — short for “ask me anything”– attract all sorts of characters, and are a great way to get firsthand knowledge about what it’s like to be a firefighter, a corporate whistleblower, a NASA scientist, etc. In recent years, the subreddit has even become famous for celebrity AMAs.
 If you want to hear Jeff Bridges’ advice on how to make a marriage last, or for some reason want to ask Patrick Stewart whether he’d prefer to fight a horse-sized duck or 100 duck-sized horses, those are opportunities you’ll find on r/IAmA.